cipher0xx/loop_my_wallet/README.md

 ## Description

-loop_my_wallet a tading bot which uses 50+candlestick patterns,Moving average convergence divergence (MACD) to find entry points and average true range (ATR) to tail stops and targets.By defualt it is set to trade in Alpaca paper-trade
+loop_my_wallet a tading bot which uses 50+candlestick patterns,Moving average convergence divergence (MACD) to find entry points and average true range (ATR) to tail stops and targets.By default it is set to trade in Alpaca paper-trade

 ## Trading Strategy